sabrinamianne/places/README.md

 ## Support and contact details

-_Contact Tessa Sullivan at tessa.sullivan@gmail.com for any issues found._
+_Contact Tessa Sullivan or Sabrina Mianne at tessa.sullivan@gmail.com/ sabrina.epicodus@gmail.com for any issues found._

 ## Technologies Used